gjyoung1974/vgs_cardform_demo/README.md

 This is an **"add payment card form"** for Android

-- This demo shows a simple solution to securely add payment cards to an Android add, within your own code.
+- This demo shows a simple solution to securely add payment cards to an Android application, within your own code.
 - It is very simple to achieve PCI DSS v3.2 compliance with the VGS Secure Proxy and Vault components.
 - Code changes are minimal.
 Just set VGS as a "proxy" to your mobile backend.
+Leveraging VGS's Secure Proxy and Vault compomnents will remove the footprint of sensitive data from your application & databases.

 A simple method of protecting card data
 - first marshall the payment card object into a JSON a structure :